emilianavt/VSeeFaceManual/README.md

 Changing the position also changes the height of the Leap Motion in VSeeFace, so just pull the Leap Motion position's height slider way down.
 I'm still trying to think of a good way of avoiding that, that also won't mess up existing settings for anybody.

+#### My Leap Motion complains that I need to update its software, but I'm already on the newest version of V2?

+To fix this error, please install the [V4 (Orion) SDK](https://developer.leapmotion.com/setup/desktop).
+It says it's used for VR, but it is also used by desktop applications.

 ### Virtual camera

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.